 Hello to all of our loyal readers.
-Can you believe it’s Friday already?
+We hope you’re having a good week.

-We’re switching things up a bit with this week’s post.
-In the place of our usual Friday blog update, we’ve decided to post a one-off quiz testing general knowledge about Kamikochi.
+In the interest of introducing variety to our usual posts, we’ve asked our panel of experts to devise a quiz to test your knowledge of Kamikochi.
 There are a couple of tough questions in this batch, so if you answer eight or more correctly, you can consider yourself an authority on Japan’s favorite alpine retreat.

 HINT: All of the questions include photographic clues to help discerning readers narrow the answers down.